Research Projects

 Below are descriptions of a selection of my current and past research projects.
 I have not included unpublished manuscripts, work in progress, or smaller research projects.
 See my publications for a complete list.

-My current research is funded by an NSERC Discovery Grant, the University Research Grants Program at the University of Manitoba, and a University of Manitoba Start-Up Research Grant.
+My current research is funded by an NSERC Discovery Grant, an NSERC Engage Grant with Cogmation Robotics, two grants from the University Research Grants Program at the University of Manitoba, and a University of Manitoba Start-Up Research Grant.

 For additional information on my research projects, visit the the Computational Geometry Laboratory's website.